Presencial, Online, Streaming

 Objectives:

-The objective of the M&A program is to transmit the basic knowledge required to carry out a purchase and sale process.
+The objective of the M&A programme is to transfer the basic knowledge required to carry out a purchase and sale process.

 Syllabus: